 Sigma 45mm at f/2.8

-Another “feature” of the lens, related to perceived sharpness, is what appears as a veiling haze when shot wide-open and focused closely.
+Another “fault” of the lens (related to sharpness) is noticeable as a veiling haze when the lens is shot wide-open and focused closely.
 Note the “glow” of the street sign below and prominent vignetting.
 This haze disappears as one stops down and sharpness improves greatly.
-Sigma goes into great detail on how they harnessed spherical aberrations in this fascinating behind-the-scenes article explaining the lens design process, https://www.sigma-sein.com/en/ohsone/45mm-f2-8-dg-dn-contemporary/
+I tend to think of this as a feature to be harnessed, especially in portraiture.
+Sigma goes into great detail explaining how they harnessed spherical aberrations in this fascinating behind-the-scenes article explaining the lens design process, https://www.sigma-sein.com/en/ohsone/45mm-f2-8-dg-dn-contemporary/

 Full frame vs. crop shot at f/2.8